nmfs-ost/AA-SI_Echoview/README.md

 Echoview essentially works the same on the AA-SI Windows VM as it does on a local PC, with one exception (that we've found so far) - that is the creation of .evi files.
 See the section [evi files](#evi-files) for more information.

 # evi Files
 When Echoview first reads a data file, or when the version of Echoview has changed such that the format of the .evi file changes, Echoview creates a .evi file.
 This file is used by Echoview to read a data file more efficiently and faster than an initial read.
+These .evi files are by default written to the same directory as the data files.
+On a local PC this is not a problem.
+Even on local networks, this process can slow down initial reads of data when/if there are network interuptions.
+On the Windows VM, writing these .evi files causes severe limitations to reading data files.
+For example, in initial testing we found that it took 25 minutes to read one 200-MB EK60 .raw file!
+We are working with Echoview to modify how and where they write the .evi files, but in the interim, Daniel Woodrich created an alternative method that works well, but requires a few more steps.